National Law Universities

 National Law Universities (NLU) are public law schools in India, founded pursuant to the second-generation reforms for legal education sought to be implemented by the Bar Council of India.
-The first NLU was the National Law School of India University aka NLU Bangalore which admitted its first batch in 1988.
-Since then, most of the states in India have established NLUs.
-Currently there are 23 active NLUs across the country.
-Since their inception, these law schools have continuously been ranked as India's most prestigious and premier law schools by various agencies, they are also known as the IITs of Legal Education .The admissions to these universities is conducted through the Common Law Admission Test (CLAT) except in the case of National Law University, Delhi, which admits students through its All India Law Entrance Test (AILET).
-Admission to the NLUs is extremely competitive with an acceptance rate as low as of 2% to 3%.
+The first NLU was the National Law School of India University aka NLS/NLU Bangalore which admitted its first batch in 1988.
+Since then, most of the states in India have NLUs.
+Currently there are 27 NLUs across the country out of which one is an off-centre campus of Gujarat National Law University, Gandhinagar, GNLU SILVASSA Campus.
+Since the inception of the NLUs, these law schools have continuously been ranked as some of the most prestigious and premier law schools within India and abroad by various agencies and are also referred as the IITs of Legal Education.